 Downloading over OAI

 GLI can serve as an OAI client application: it can connect to a remote OAI server and retrieve metadata, even download documents.
 The tutorial Open Archives Initiative (OAI) collection did not obtain the data from an external OAI-PMH server.
 This missing step is accomplished either by running a command-line program or by using the Download panel in the Librarian Interface.
 This exercise explains how you would do this using both methods.
-In the previous exercise, we set up the Greenstone server to serve the Simple image collection (backdrop) over OAI.
+In the previous exercise, we set up the Greenstone server to serve your Greenstone 3 collections over OAI.
 In this tutorial, we will use GLI to connect to that OAI server and download OAI metadata for the Simple image collection and even download its documents.
 The principle is the same if you wish to connect to other OAI servers.

 Downloading using the Librarian Interface

-- Launch GLI.
-This should launch the Greenstone server as well, if this is not already running, so that the OAI server is also up and running.
+- Quit any running Greenstone applications.
+Launch GLI.
+This should launch the Greenstone server as well, so that the OAI server is also up and running.

 - In GLI, go to the Download panel.
 To the left, choose OAI as the Download Setting.